Newspaper Page Text

 Today John, in the role of Bob

-Denton, star fullback of the West
+Denton, star fullback of the West.

 Point team in the stirring Colum

-bia feature, “Arizona,” lives over
+bia feature.
+"Arizona.” lives over

-his deys as a college player.
+liis d-ys as a college player.
 This

 is Wayne's first picture for Colum